mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Update Bus](@id UpdateBusManual)
-Once a bus has been added to the `PowerSystem` type, users have the flexibility to modify all parameters defined within the [`addBus!`](@ref addBus!) function.
+Once a bus has been added to the `PowerSystem` type, users can modify all parameters defined within the [`addBus!`](@ref addBus!) function.
 This means that when the [`updateBus!`](@ref updateBus!) function is used, the `PowerSystem` type within AC and DC models that have been created is updated.
 This eliminates the need to recreate the AC and DC models from scratch.

-To illustrate, let us consider the following power system:
+To illustrate, consider the following power system:
 ```@example updateSystem
 using JuliaGrid # hide
 @default(unit) # hide